Free Tooth Fairy Poem, Letter, & Receipt Printable

 Tooth Fairy Poem and Receipt Lost Tooth

-Then I saw that the roots are still in his mouth, and I freaked.
-I tried to smile and act super excited that his first tooth fell out and that he is a big boy now, at the same time dashing upstairs to find my husband.
-We started researching on the internet while calling the dentist at the same time to make an appointment.
+Then I noticed something that made me panic.
+The roots were still in his mouth.
+I tried to smile and act super excited that he was officially a “big kid,” while also dashing upstairs to find my husband.
+We started Googling and calling the dentist at the same time.

-It turns out that when a baby tooth comes out, it’s usually the crown of the tooth minus the roots.
+It turns out that when a baby tooth falls out, it’s usually just the crown—not the roots.
 Did you know that?
-I always thought the whole tooth comes out.
-We are going to see the dentist anyway to make sure everything is fine, but apparently the root is supposed to work itself out.
+I always thought the entire tooth came out.
+We’re still seeing the dentist to be safe, but apparently, the root is supposed to work itself out naturally.

-Now that I am over my heart attack, time to move on to the fun stuff!
+Once I recovered from my mini heart attack, it was time to move on to the fun part.

-Losing the first baby tooth can be scary for our kids.
-Look at how my son reacted!
-I thought he saw a ghost!
-Therefore, we want to make the occasion special and exciting with a visit from the Tooth Fairy!
+Losing the first baby tooth can be scary for kids.
+Look at how my son reacted – I thought he saw a ghost!
+That’s why we wanted to make the occasion feel special and exciting with a visit from the Tooth Fairy.

-Legend has it that when children lose one of their baby teeth, they should place it underneath their pillow.
-During the night when they are asleep, the Tooth Fairy will visit and take the tooth away, leaving behind a small payment.
+Legend has it that when children lose one of their baby teeth, they place it under their pillow.
+During the night, while they are asleep, the Tooth Fairy visits, takes the tooth, and leaves behind a small surprise.

 Dear Tooth Fairy,